aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/net/image-manipulation-and-rendering/mesh-support-for-dwg/_index.md

 }
 ```

-## Step 4: Check for PolygonMesh
+### Step 4: check for PolygonMesh

-Similarly, check if the entity is a PolygonMesh:
+Similarly, detect `PolygonMesh` entities, which represent a regular grid of vertices.
+These are useful for terrain models and structured surface data.

 ```csharp
 else if (entity is CadPolygonMesh)